kyma-project/control-plane/docs/cli/02-01-usage.md

 kcp runtimes --region westeurope
 ```

-The CLI supports configuration file for common, global options needed for all commands.
+The CLI supports configuration file for common (global) options needed for all commands.
 The config file will be looked up in this order:

   - `--config {PATH}` option
   - `KCPCONFIG` environment variable which contains the path